-This project was initiated in 2019 as a collaboration between physicians in CHUK and the University of Virginia Anesthesiology department.
-In 2020, Rho, et al. implemented the first iteration of the system to digitize surgical flowsheets at CHUK.
-Images were taken using a mobile phone with a third-party scanning app, such as Tiny Scanner, and were then sent to a dedicated email address.
-From a web application, the user could access and download the image to send to a UVA email address using AES-256 encryption, where the images were then decrypted and processed.
-The scope of the 2020 research team was to develop a system that allows for images to be sent securely to the University of Virginia to provide the training and testing data set for the machine learning models that will digitize the surgical flowsheets [8][9].
+Anesthesiology department.
+In 2020, Rho, et al. implemented user could access and download the image to send to a UVA email address using AES-256 encryption, where the images were then decrypted and processed.
+The scope of the 2020 training and testing data set for the machine learning models that will digitize the surgical flowsheets [8][9].

-In 2021, Blankemeier, et al. migrated the existing system from a web application to the first iteration of a mobile application, only compatible with Android operating systems.
+from a web application to the first iteration of a mobile application, only compatible with Android operating systems.
 The upload process began with a login screen authenticated by Google's Firebase authentication service.
 Once the user was successfully logged in, they were directed to a home screen to begin the upload process.
 To upload a flowsheet image, the user must first enter the patient's identification number and then indicate the side of the sheet that is being uploaded.
 Once the information was entered, the user could click the "take photo" button which launches a camera.
 Thereafter, the camera allowed the user to capture a picture of the flowsheet.
 When the user clicked "send", the image was instantly encrypted and sent to a dedicated UVA email address with the subject line of each email being the patient identification number.
-The image was then decrypted, and the digitization process could be started [7].
+The image was then decrypted and the digitization process could be started [7].